 Moose Pass Is A Peaceful Little Town

-On my last trip to Alaska, I stayed in Moose Pass with my family.
 It is a tiny little burg along the Seward Highway at mile marker 98 and only 30 miles outside of Seward to the south.

-I will always remember the view of the mountains outside of our windows.
-Located on the shores of Upper Trail Lake and literally surrounded by the Chugach National Forest, Moose Pass has gorgeous views in all directions.
+Located on the shores of Upper Trail Lake and surrounded by the Chugach National Forest, Moose Pass has gorgeous views in all directions.

 Visit Exit Glacier To See It Up Close And Personal

-One of the things you might remember most about your visit to Exit Glacier is how fast and how far it is receding.
-Exit Glacier is a stark and visible indicator of glacial recession likely due to global warming.
+Sadly, Exit Glacier is a stark and visible indicator of glacial recession likely due to global warming.

-There are markers all along the walkways indicating where the glacier was in the progression of years that they mark.
-There are bathrooms, running water, and picnic tables for lunch or a snack if you so desire at Exit Glacier.
+There are markers all along the walkways indicating where the glacier was in the progression of years.

-There are many levels of hikes to select from, and it is best to gather information from the rangers in the Nature Center.
 However, most begin with the Glacier Overlook walk.
-It is stroller and wheelchair accessible and will take you about 90 minutes round trip and will take you out to view Exit Glacier.
+It is stroller and wheelchair accessible and will take you about 90 minutes round trip.
+A must when visiting Exit Glacier Alaska

-There are many other hikes to choose from with various degrees of difficulty, and the rangers at the Nature Center can provide information to help you choose which is hike best for you and your family.
+It would be best to consult the rangers at the Nature Center so that you can choose which hike is the best for you and your family.

 This picture shows my daughter Victoria’s displeasure at the receding of Exit Glacier since she last visited in 2005.